Navigating Eminent Domain Proceedings: Notice Requirements, Negotiation and Appraisal, Just Compensation, and More

 Description

-Eminent domain refers to the power of the government--federal, state, or local--to take private property for public use.
-The protection of property rights is broad and, in addition to owners, landlords, and tenants, includes all interests in the land between private parties.
-Therefore, eminent domain proceedings are complicated.
+Eminent domain refers to the power to take private property for public use.
+The variety of property rights implicated in eminent domain proceedings is broad and, in addition to owners, landlords, and tenants, includes all interests in the land, private and public.
+Therefore, eminent domain proceedings have the potential to be complicated.

 While state laws vary as to the specifics, there are some basic similarities related to eminent domain proceedings of which counsel should be aware, including required notice from the government to the landowner of intent to acquire the property, negotiation of the property value, and just compensation for the taking.
-When negotiation fails, litigation may be necessary.
+When negotiations fail, litigation becomes necessary.

 Listen as our expert panel provides an overview of eminent domain actions.
 The panel will examine notable state laws as a sampling of what may be expected in eminent domain proceedings and offer key considerations for helping clients navigate these complicated actions.